 Machine or Hand Polishing?

-As I said, after reasons for car polishing in general, there is the second category – which is why do people decide on machine polishing over hand polishing.
+As I said, after reasons for car buffing in general, there is the second category – which is why people decide on machine polishing over hand polishing.
 I’m going to be short here.
 For more detailed information, check the hand vs machine polishing article.

 Let’s see the reasons: